Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Burnout creates distinct patterns tied directly to specific stressors and environments.

-Work-linked patterns show clear connections to your job or major life stressors.
+Work-linked symptoms show clear connections to your job or major life stressors.
 Your symptoms worsen during busy work periods and improve during vacations or time off.

 Emotional exhaustion feels deeper than typical tiredness.
 You experience cynicism toward your work or responsibilities.
 Previously meaningful activities feel pointless or draining.